ccb-hms/hmc-clinic-2022-23/README.md

 ## Assignment 5 <a name="assignment5"></a>

 Assignment 5 finally brings our attention to spatial transcriptomics data in SQL Server.
 We are given multiple subtasks, such as creating a new gene-cell-molecule count table, reshaping that table into a gene expression matrix, and creating convex hulls around every molecule in a given cell. \
-For a breakdown of each step of assignment 5, see the [assignment 5 README.](assignment_4/README.md) You may also follow along in our [assignment 5 notebook.](Notebooks/Assignment5NotebookSummarized.ipynb)
+For a breakdown of each step of assignment 5, see the [assignment 5 README.](assignment_5/README.md) You may also follow along in our [assignment 5 notebook.](Notebooks/Assignment5NotebookSummarized.ipynb)

+## Assignment 6 <a name="assignment6"></a>

+Assignment 6 is a continuation of the ideas of Assignment 5, but with a significantly larger dataset of tissue images from 26 mice hypothalamuses.
+This dataset is currently not publically available but was provided for our use.
+With this larger dataset, we repeated the objectives of Assignment 5 on an institutional computer cluster: we created a molecule count table, and generated convex hulls around molecules belonging to cells in the first z-slice.  \
+For a breakdown of each step of assignment 6, see the [assignment 6 README.](assignment_6/README.md) You may also follow along in our [assignment 6 notebook.](Notebooks/Assignment6Notebook.ipynb)

 ## Authors <a name="authors"></a>